Accessibility links

 Moderate comments

-Every comment must be approved before it is published on the public website.
+Every comment must be approved before it is published on the public site.
 To review and moderate pending comments, go to Disqus Home and click the relevant site under Your Sites.

-By default, the Moderate comments screen shows all comments that are Pending.
-These comments are awaiting moderation and are not yet visible on the public website.
+By default, the Moderate comments screen shows all pending comments.
+These comments are awaiting moderation and are not yet published on the public site.

 Tick one or more comments.
-Optionally tick the top box to select all displayed comments.
-Choose your preferred option to moderate the selected comment(s):
+Optionally tick the top box to select all pending comments.
+Choose your preferred option:

-Disqus automatically labels every comment to help you quickly identify potentially unwanted posts.
+Disqus automatically labels every comment to help you quickly identify potentially unwanted comments.
 For more information, see Labels.

 Labels

-Comments on the Moderate comments screen are labeled to help you quickly identify potentially unwanted comments.
+On the Moderate comments screen, comments are labeled to help you quickly identify potentially unwanted comments.

 User reputation labels